obonaventure/cnp3/book/transport/exercises/cha-transport.rst

     Emulated network

  The emulated network is composed of three UML machines [#fcongestion]_: a client, a server and a router.
 The client and the server are connected via the router.
 The client sends data to the server.
 The link between the router and the client is controlled by using the `netem <http://www.linuxfoundation.org/en/Net:Netem>`_ Linux kernel module.
 This module allows us to insert additional delays, reduce the link bandwidth and insert random packet losses.
+..
+Note that due to the way `netem <http://www.linuxfoundation.org/en/Net:Netem>`_ has been configured, the delays and the losses are only applied on packets received by `S`, not on packets sent by `S`.

  We used `netem <http://www.linuxfoundation.org/en/Net:Netem>`_ to collect several traces :